-In terms of International accomplishments, Khristich represented the U.S.S.R. until its demise but he was a World Hockey Championship Gold Medalist with them in 1990.
-His proudest moment had to be representing Ukraine in the 2002 Olympics.
+In terms of International accomplishments, Khristich represented the U.S.S.R. until its demise, and he won a World Hockey Championship Gold Medal with them in 1990.
+His proudest moment was representing Ukraine at the 2002 Olympics.

-As of this writing, Dmitri Khristich is without question the greatest Ukranian player (born and raised there) that ever existed in the National Hockey League.
-The native of Kiev was a two-time NHL All-Star (1997 & 1999) and was a 70 Point scorer twice; one with the Washington Capitals and one with the Boston Bruins.
+As of this writing, Dmitri Khristich is without question the greatest Ukrainian player (born and raised there) who ever existed in the National Hockey League.
+The native of Kiev was a two-time NHL All-Star (1997 & 1999) and was a 70 Point scorer twice, once with the Washington Capitals and once with the Boston Bruins.
 Khristich also played for Los Angeles and Toronto over his 811 Game NHL career.

-In terms of International accomplishments, Khristich represented the U.S.S.R. until its demise but he was a World Hockey Championship Gold Medalist with them in 1990.
-His proudest moment had to be representing Ukraine in the 2002 Olympics.
+In terms of International accomplishments, Khristich represented the U.S.S.R. until its demise, and he won a World Hockey Championship Gold Medal with them in 1990.
+His proudest moment was representing Ukraine at the 2002 Olympics.

 259 Goals